sib-swiss/advanced-statistics/docs/day4_new.md

 summary(glm_fit)
 ```

-We see that the coefficients for the selected columns are not alll significant.
+We see that the coefficients for the selected columns are not all significant.
 Why ?

 We will now use the caret package to have results for performance as well as model optimization.